 Note about the author: Ellen is the mom of two adult sons (including Danny) who are two years apart.
-She was, and still is, the “mom on call” for Danny, who was diagnosed with Asperger's at age 12, and his older brother, who was the one with the more “normal” culture.
+She was the “mom on call” for Danny, who was diagnosed with Asperger's at age 12, and his older brother, who was the one with the more “normal” culture.
 She is thankful that she has had a very patient, and much more playful husband, to share in her parenting responsibilities.

 I really hated summertime!
 Unless I could get frequent breaks, I disliked being with my Asperger son, Danny, playing Pokemon with him all day, and listening to endless monologues about his obsessions.